viking-sudo-rm/StackNN/README.md

 # StackNN
 This project implements differentiable stacks and queues in PyTorch.
-The datastructures are implemented in such a way that it should be easy to integrate them into your own models.
+The data structures are implemented in such a way that it should be easy to integrate them into your own models.
 For example, to construct a differentiable stack and perform a push:

 ```python
 from StackNN.structs import Stack